 - 2xGbE, AES-NI hardware encryption, hardware transcoding up to 4K H.264, 4K HDMI with Kodi player, 2xHDMI, Virtualization Station, Surveillance Station, max 1 UX expansion unit, 2x 6.3mmMIC In, 1x Line out

 - Capacity: 3 TB

 - Microsoft operating systems prior to Vista, 32-bit operating systems, and Mac systems prior to OSX 10.4 may not support volumes greater than 2TB.
 To recognize the full capacity of this drive, you may need multiple partitions.
 Check with the manufacturer to verify your system's compatibility.

-The QNAP TS-231+ we chose is an affordable yet powerful NAS that is the hub of our surveillance system.
-We were torn between the Synology 215j and the QNAP TS-231.
-We settled on the QNAP because it had slightly more powerful hardware and Amazon had a good deal going at the time.
+The QNAP TS-253A we chose is an affordable yet powerful NAS that is the hub of our surveillance system.
+From my round-up of the best NAS NVR options, you can see the choice was between the TS-253A and the Synology 416play.
+We settled on the QNAP because it had slightly more powerful hardware, more features such as HDMI out ports, and 2 extra camera licenses over the Synology 416play.
 Both Synology and QNAP are great brands and both claim to be able to send push notifications to their respective mobile apps, but I haven’t tested this on our QNAP yet.
 In any case, the Hikvisions themselves can send push notifications to the iVMS-4500 HD mobile app.
 We tested this and it works as advertised.